What Residents Need to Know About Lead Line Replacements

 While Jackson and many other communities in Michigan have not experienced similar problems, requirements were changed by State lawmakers to prevent another crisis like Flint from happening.
 It’s important for residents to know that repeated testing of Jackson’s water system has not shown any evidence of corrosive lead pipes and current lead levels are well below safety requirements.

-Hundreds of lead service lines have been replaced in Jackson, but efforts to replace these lines will increase over the next 35 years, starting with the 2022 construction season.
+Hundreds of lead service lines have been replaced in Jackson, but efforts to replace these lines will increase over the next 35 years.
 Replacing all 11,339 of Jackson’s lead service lines is a massive undertaking that will take a lot of community collaboration.

 What’s Being Done?

 All 11,339 lead service lines in Jackson will have to be dug up and replaced in the next 35 years.
 Unfortunately, when the State mandated this requirement, they did not provide money for communities like Jackson to do the replacements.
 In May 2021, it was determined that $120 million was needed to perform all service line changes in the City of Jackson.
-Later that May, the Jackson City Council approved a plan to raise water rates to fund lead service line replacements.
-A 12% increase was approved for the next two years.
-Further funding considerations will be decided by the council at a later date.
 Plans currently call for funding replacements through water rate increases, American Rescue Plan Act funds, and other governmental funding sources.

 What is a Service Line?